willcforte/gtweb/content/about/index.md

 # About me

-I'm Will C. Forte, an incoming college freshman passionate about robotic engineering.
+I'm Will C. Forte, a mechanical engineering student and undergraduate researcher.

 <br>